fivetran/dbt_ad_reporting/README.md

 ## Database Support

-This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.
+This package has been tested on BigQuery, Snowflake, and Redshift.

 ## Contributions